cockroachdb/docs/start-a-local-cluster.md

 - The `--background` flag runs the node in the background so you can continue the next steps in the same shell.

-- The standard output gives you a helpful summary of the CockroachDB version, the URL for the admin UI, the SQL URL for your client code, and the storage locations for node and debug log data.
+- The [standard output](start-a-node.html#standard-output) gives you a helpful summary of the CockroachDB version, the URL for the admin UI, the SQL URL for your client code, and the storage locations for node and debug log data.

+{{site.data.alerts.callout_success}}By default, each node's cache is limited to 25% of available memory.
+This default is reasonable when running one node per host.
+When running multiple nodes on a single host, however, it may lead to out of memory errors, especially when testing against the cluster in a serious way.
+To avoid such errors, you can manually limit each node's cache size by setting the <a href="start-a-node.html#flags"><code>--cache</code></a> flag in the <code>start</code> command.{{site.data.alerts.end}}

 ## Step 2.
 Join additional nodes to the cluster